softeng-feup/open-cx-facas/docs/Development-Report.md

 This section will describe the overall components of the project and their interrelations.

+---

 ### Logical architecture

 We have decided to structure our code with the MVC(*Model-View-Controller*) design pattern.
 The model directly manages the data, logic and rules of the application.
 The view (our Screens) represents the model in a particular format.
 The controller responds to the user input and performs interactions on the data model objects.
 We have find it difficult to separate the Controller from the View due to the way flutter is structured.
 ![Package Diagram UML](https://github.com/softeng-feup/open-cx-facas/blob/master/docs/package%20diagram%20UML.png)

+---

 ### Physical architecture

 The AgendApp will be install in the user's smarthphone.
 The app will request the info from the database from the server each time it loads a page.
 It will also send requests to the server to alter the database.
 The user will also received notifications: pushed or schedule.

+TODO: It should describe also the technologies considered and justify the selections made.
+Examples of technologies relevant for openCX are, for example, frameworks for mobile applications (Flutter vs ReactNative vs ...), languages to program with microbit, and communication with things (beacons, sensors, etc.).

 ![Physical architecture](https://github.com/softeng-feup/open-cx-facas/blob/master/docs/Physical%20architecture.jpeg)

+---

 ### Prototype